Beliavsky/Fortran-tools-on-GitHub/README.md

 [ford](https://github.com/Fortran-FOSS-Programmers/ford): Automatically generates FORtran Documentation from comments within the code, from Fortran-FOSS-Programmers

 ### Build Tools
+[easy](https://github.com/urbanjost/easy): steps to setup a GitHub repository with fpm, and GitHub actions including ford(1) documentation and unit tests, by urbanjost

 [FCM](https://github.com/metomi/fcm): modern Fortran build system + wrappers to Subversion for scientific software development, from metomi

 [FoBiS.py, Fortran Building System for poor people](https://github.com/szaghi/FoBiS): automatic parsing of files for dependency-hierarchy creation in case of use and include statements, and automatic building of all programs found into the root directory parsed or only a specific selected target, by szaghi et al.